Clover27/ancient-Chinese-poem-generator/README.md

 - number of LSTM layers: 2 to 3

 # Data Source
 All poetry data comes from [JackyGao's work](https://github.com/jackeyGao/chinese-poetry), which is a great contribution for this model.
-Peotries are labed with tone pattern which are the rules Chinese poems need to follow.
+Peotries are labed with tone patterns which are the rules Chinese poems need to follow.

 # License
 MIT